bolonobolo/bolonobolo.github.io/_posts/2022-03-07-Conti-leaks-backdoor.md

 We have no informations on the Run Shellcode mode so it's not clear how it works

 It seems the console also allows downloading files but it isn’t clear if it's used for the data leakage of the victim files.
 The exe, dll, powershell and bat attack sessions accept custom parameters and allow the attacker to choose to use a file called fake.exe.
-We don’t know what the file is but the html page contains what they seem the metadata of the file
+We don’t know what the file is but the html page contains what they seem the metadata's file.

 ![](/assets/images/Conti/33th.png)